Table of Contents

 Game developers also deploy manipulative game design features such as in-app purchases, microtransactions, and loot boxes that some governments have declared illegal – because they are a form of gambling.
 Gaming addiction exists because game companies are billion-dollar industries and the more people they have hooked on games, the more money they make.

 What Are the Signs of Video Game Addiction?

-The American Psychiatric Association has identified nine warning signs to watch for when it comes to video game addiction.
+The American Psychiatric Association has identified nine warning signs to watch for when it comes to recognising gaming disorder.
 Although these can be helpful to better understand the severity of your own situation, it’s important to always seek the advice of a professional.